UKCloud/documentation/articles/azure/azs-sco.md

 You can find the full list of supported machines [here](https://docs.microsoft.com/en-gb/azure/azure-stack/user/azure-stack-vm-sizes).

-You can deploy VMs using the UKCloud for Microsoft Azure portal and other tooling.
+You can deploy VMs using the UKCloud Azure Stack portal and other tooling.

 > [!Warning]
 > Each VM contains a temporary disk.
 The temporary disk provides short-term storage for applications and processes and is intended to only store data such as page or swap files.
 Data on the temporary disk may be lost during a maintenance event or when you redeploy a VM.